[This story was originally published on January 9, 2019. In the light recent Warner Bros./DC movie news, we thought it was worth another look today.]

 It’s even eclipsed the highest foreign total for Christopher Nolan’s Dark Knight series, but more on that later.

-Seeing it after the public has responded with their verdict is for me an unusual point of view (hell, I liked Batman v Superman before the Internet hated it).
-But going in with certain knowledge afforded me the opportunity to try to pay special attention to considering reasons why the film has resonated so strongly with foreign audiences, not limited to, but particularly with Chinese moviegoers (almost $300m to date).
+Seeing it after the public has responded with their verdict is for me an unusual point of view (hell, I liked Batman v Superman: Dawn of Justice before the Internet hated it).
+But going in with certain knowledge afforded me the opportunity to try to pay special attention to considering reasons why the film has resonated so strongly with foreign audiences, not limited to, but particularly with Chinese moviegoers (almost $300 million to date).

 Wan directed 2015’s Furious 7, of course the seventh installment of Universal‘s tentpole franchise about fast cars, crazy stunts, and ... wait for it ... family.